 As an employee of the City of Redmond, you will participate in a "defined benefit" pension plan through the State of Washington.
-The specific plan will be based on your job and your hire date.
+You will participate in a plan based on your job and your hire date.

 MEBT

 MEBT is a 401(k) plan, and your participation is voluntary.
 The City of Redmond makes a contribution to MEBT that is allocated based on your contributions.